alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 Attributes are saved during `this.emit(':responseReady')`, or if you emit `this.emit(':saveState')` yourself.
 Even then, they are only saved in these scenarios:

 1. The session is about to end.
 2. In theory, if you've manually set the `handler.saveBeforeResponse` value to true.
 In practice... **There's another SDK bug here.
 They check this.saveBeforeResponse rather than this.handler.saveBeforeResponse.
-I've submitted a pull to fix this.**
+They fixed this on Github, but not on the actual npm package.**
 3. You included a true `forceSave` parameter when emitting saveState.
 By default, `':responseReady'` doesn't do this when it emits saveState.